connext/xapp-starter/README.md

 Contracts:
 - XDomainTransfer.sol

-## XDomainPermissionless
+## XDomainUnpermissioned

 Transfer funds and/or call a target contract with arbitrary calldata on the Receiving Chain.
-Assuming the receiving side is a permissionless call, this flow is essentially the same as a simple transfer except encoded calldata is included in the `xcall`.
+Assuming the receiving side is a unpermissioned call, this flow is essentially the same as a simple transfer except encoded calldata is included in the `xcall`.
 The call can simply use `amount: 0` if no transfer is required.

 Example use cases:
 - Deposit funds into a liquidity pool on the Receiving Chain
 - Execute a token Swap on the Receiving Chain

 Contracts:
-- XDomainPermissionless.sol
+- XDomainUnpermissioned.sol
-- PermissionlessTarget.sol
+- UnpermissionedTarget.sol

 ## XDomainPermissioned

-Like permissionless, call a target contract with arbitrary calldata on the Receiving Chain.
+Like unpermissioned, call a target contract with arbitrary calldata on the Receiving Chain.
 Except, the target function is permissioned which means the contract owner must make sure to check the origin in order to uphold permissioning requirements.

 Example use cases:
 - Hold a governance vote on Sending Chain and execute the outcome of it on the Receiving Chain (and other DAO operations)